How was it to travel as a woman alone in a country like Uzbekistan? Is Uzbekistan safe for a solo female traveler?

 I found it so annoying to bargain with the drivers to get the correct price and neither they or I wanted to give in for a long time (we probably looked like bickering siblings).
 It wasn’t like they were asking for a high price, but when you know that it’s double the amount of money you should normally pay, it sucks to feel scammed.

-As the days went by, I became better and more confident at negotiating.
+As the days went by, I became better and more confident in negotiating.
 I know that it’s part of the culture and since Niko and I are planning on staying in Central Asia for at least another 6 months, I have to learn how to deal with it.
 But up to this day, I still don’t like bargaining.

 Despite the annoying taxi drivers (whom you actually find all over the world), Uzbekistan is a very nice and safe country to travel in.
 The people are genuinely friendly and helpful.
 They are very curious about you and if you visit the towns or villages, you can certainly expect to get invited for a tea or a meal!